 Crassula 'Surprise Party'

-Crassula 'Surprise Party' is a popular succulent up to 20 inches (50 cm) tall.
-It flowers about 10 months of the year above soft, green leaves which are covered in tiny hairs, giving it a silver shimmer.
-The leaves are up to 1.6 inches (4 cm) long and up to 0.4 inches (1 cm) wide.
-The flowers are bell-shaped and bright red-violet in color.
+Crassula 'Surprise Party' is a popular small succulent shrub with upright branching stems and soft green leaves covered in tiny hairs, giving it a silver shimmer.
+It grows up to 20 inches (50 cm) tall.
+Leaves are up to 1.6 inches (4 cm) long and 0.4 inches (1 cm) wide.
+Flowers are bright red-violet, bell-shaped, and appear in clusters at the top of the stems, usually in spring and summer.

 USDA hardiness zone 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).